Voiidv2/countdown-diablo4/README.md

 ![Countdown screenshot](/images/screenshot.png?raw=true "Diablo IV Countdown")

-A simple countdown created to display the remaining time left until the release of Blizzard's Diablo IV.
+A simple countdown created to display the remaining time left until the release of Blizzard Entertainment's Diablo IV.

 ### Built With